yosbelms/getjs/readme.md

 #Aryn

-Communicating sequential processes in javascript.
+Communicating sequential processes in JavaScript.

-Aryn is a thin library that brings CSP (Communicating Secuential Process) to javascript as a programming idiom.
-It works around channels, runners, suspenders, and also *Promises*.
+Aryn is a thin library that brings CSP (Communicating Sequential Processes) to JavaScript as a programming idiom.
+It is built around channels, runners, suspenders, and also *Promises*.

 Examples with jQuery:

-Withs DOM events
+With DOM events
 ```js
 aryn.global()